-Additionally, use a claims processing system which allows you to post global payment entries versus line item entries.
+Additionally, use a claims processing system that allows you to post global payment entries versus line item entries.
 There is no benefit to line item posting so global posting will save tremendous time.

 An even better way to post claims is to use Electronic Remittance Advices (ERAs).
-These are files that are uploaded into the billing system and automatically posts benefits to each claim, eliminated the need for manual posting.
+These are files that are uploaded into the billing system and automatically post benefits to each claim, eliminating the need for manual posting.

 Automatically posting reimbursable fees for each insurance company allows the user to automatically calculate and charge for co-insurance and applied deductible amounts at the time of service.
 No more waiting for the EOB to arrive 4 weeks only to bill out for co-insurance and deductibles.

 Another critical part of the billing portion of practice management software is its ability to track accounts.
 This means providing alerts when a patient’s balance reaches a certain amount or sending some type of notification to your staff if a patient’s insurance benefits are close to being exhausted.